gam3t3chelectronicshobbyhouse/MainsPlugsSearch/README.md

 # Install
 Option 1:
-download the Mains Plug Search V1.rar  extract it and run the application directly through the folder.
+Download the Mains Plug Search V1.rar  extract it and run the application directly through the folder.
 This will have an exe file in it and will have all the packages and things required for it to be run on your windows computer with no issues.

 Option 2:
 Download the required files plugs.py & images folder